Semiclassical resolution of the black hole singularity inspired in the minimal uncertainty approach: Effective dynamics in the interior of the Schwarzschild black hole

 On the contrary, in \eqref{pb(t)-eff} it can be seen that at the horizon $p_b(2GM)=0$, just like in the non-deformed case \eqref{eq:b_pb_usually}.
 From \eqref{eq:pb_pc_physical_area}, it can be seen that the physical area $A_{\theta\phi}=\pi p_c$ \cite{Chiou:2008nm}, that in the horizon represents the black hole area, is modified due to \eqref{eq:pc_effec_horizon} by

-The first term on the right-hand side of this expression is the usual area of the black hole, while the second term is a quantum correction due to effective dynamics.
-This term is purely quantum, as it only depends on the parameters $\gamma$ and $l_c$.
-If the mass of the black hole is large, the first term in this expression dominates, making the quantum correction negligible in this classical regime.
+The first term on the right-hand side of this expression is the usual area of the black hole, while the second term is an effective correction because it only depends on the parameters $\gamma$ and $l_c$.
+If the mass of the black hole is large, the first term in this expression dominates, making the semiclassical correction negligible in this classical regime.
 On the other hand, the area $A_{x\theta}=A_{x\phi}=2\pi p_b$ \cite{Chiou:2008nm} is zero at the horizon, due to $p_b(2GM)=0$, implying that there is no correction term and it is not proportional to $M$.
 In \cite{Bosso}, the correction to the effective $p_b^{\text{eff}}(2GM)$ at the horizon is proportional to $M$, which means it is larger for more massive black holes.
 In our effective model, with a different lapse function, there is no such correction, and it will be zero for any mass $M$ of the black hole.